 (This page was written in response to the frequently asked question: the difference between the turbo and Surbo)

-2. Both increase the acceleration power of the vehicle, the turbo more dramatically of course with increasing boost, while the Surbo provides a flat boost profile, somewhat like an increase in engine capacity, and is more controllable over bends.
+2. Both increase the acceleration power of the vehicle, the turbo with increasing boost, while the Surbo provides a flat boost profile, somewhat like a high lift cam, and is more controllable over bends.

 3. Both take a moment before full super charging takes place.
 For the Surbo, there is an "activation sequence" (How Surbo Works), while the turbo needs a certain engine rpm before the exhaust has enough air speed to drive the turbo (phenomenon known as turbo lag).